Top 5 mistakes I've made as an angel investor

 Fast forward a year.
 A friend of mine, who is also an investor, shared a pitch deck.
 It was the same company that had turned me down.
 They were now raising a fairly large seed round and my friend asked me if I would like to be introduced to the CEO founder.

 I politely declined, but inside I was furious.
 Of course I wasn’t going to invest!
 If my money wasn’t good enough for them then it sure as hell wasn’t going to be good enough for them now!
-This is of course really dumb.
+This is of course dumb.
 The company was growing like crazy, beating all projections and finding new revenue streams.
 But my ego wouldn’t let me see that.

 If the goal is to make money you should instead have a strict process and look at each case as objectively as possible.
-This holds true both for companies that you’ve never seen before and when making follow-on investments in existing portfolio companies.
+This holds both for companies that you’ve never seen before and when making follow-on investments in existing portfolio companies.

-That can be easier said than done, so if you start feeling influenced by emotions, it really helps to have someone neutral to talk to.
+That can be easier said than done, so if you start feeling influenced by emotions, it helps to have someone neutral to talk to.
 I have used my coaches and my girlfriend to help me think more rationally, and run a Slack group with angel investors where I can get a second opinion on deals.
 Just getting a second opinion has helped me immensely when I’ve started to get emotionally attached.

 Wrap up

-Getting a good outcome from a bad decision is one of the most dangerous things that could happen to an investor, since it will trick you into making the same decision again and again, until you realize that it was bad decision making, rather than bad luck, that made your investments go to zero.
+Getting a good outcome from a bad decision is one of the most dangerous things that could happen to an investor since it will trick you into making the same decision again and again until you realize that it was bad decision-making, rather than bad luck, that made your investments go to zero.

 A less obvious lesson is that decisions to invest stick with you for a very long time, whereas decisions not to invest can often be reversed.
 If there is one thing I’ve learned from the past four years it is that there is always another case and there is always another round.
 No reason to rush into deals.